Jhabige/Jhabige.github.io/research.md

 ### Questions to Consider Throughout

-Q0: Is the goal to discover as many associations as possible subject to FDR control?
+Q1: Is the goal to discover as many associations as possible subject to FDR control?

-Q1: In step 1. . .
+Q2: In step 1 . . .
 What were the statistical models (implicitly or explicity).
 Are the models reasonable?

-Q2: In step 1. . .
+Q3: In step 1 . . .
 What are the null hypotheses of interest?
 Are they reasonable?

-Q3: In step 1. . .
+Q4: In step 1 . . .
 Column and row total are heterogeneous.
 Does this matter?

-Q4: In step 2. . . which summary statistics were computed for each hypothesis.
+Q5: In step 2 . . . which summary statistics were computed for each hypothesis.
 How did this decision affect the final list of discoveries or rejected nulls?

-Q5: In step 3. . . you decided on a procedure for computing a rejection threshold.
-How did this choice affect the final list of discoveries?

 Q6: Are you confident in the validity (FDR controL), efficiency and interpretability of your results?
 What assumptions were made that may not be reasonable?